cmahnke/projektemacher/content/blog/kaleidoskope/index.en.md

   params:
     description: "Screenshot"
 ---
-Will be launched in Spring 2021.
+Will be launched in Summer 2021.